Friday, May 19, 2023

 Then we headed towards Chebika Oasis, the destination of many filmmakers.
 Hike for around 40 minutes with an English speaking local guide to visit the ancient village and the source of water that springs from the side of the mountain.
 The first stop on the trip is in Chebika, a small town with a huge date production facility.

 Then we are head towards Sabria sandy village, after crossing the salt lake of Chott Djerid.
-It is the Largest salt lake in the North of Africa with more than 5000 sq km - and then we went through a petrified sand site and discovered a method of cooling hot water in southern Tunisia - which is used to irrigate the palm grove.
+It is the Largest salt lake in the North of Africa with more than 5000 sq km area- and then we went through a petrified sand site and discovered a method of cooling hot water in southern Tunisia - which is used to irrigate the palm grove.

 Then we were dropped (from 4 WD car ) at a place where our van was waiting and had our lunch in a nice bikers cafe.
 There we met a famous Tunisian biker.
 This place is renowned for bike rally - possibly because roads are empty.
-Moreover the roads in Tunisia is very good.
+Moreover the roads in Tunisia are very good.

 We took camel ride for around 13 Euro (we bargained with the camel owner - they were asking 20 Euro) for 1 hour ride, to see the sun hiding shyly at the horizon and the sand extends as far as the eye can see.